TomerMarguy26/Ex_1/README.md

 # Ex_1
-The first project in "Introduction to OS programming"
+First project in "Introduction to OS programming"